 As a young boy walking to school "in the good old days," I loved the cool, crisp winter mornings when the roadside telephone wires hummed their eerie tunes.

 Each telephone pole gave its own distinctive sound, when you pressed your ear against the wooden pole.
 It was magical to hear them "singing."

 Wind harps come in all shapes, sizes, and designs.
 For instance, the remnant of a unique Aeolian harp stands on a mountain slope overlooking the popular spa city of Pyatigorsk, Russia, in the northern foothills of the Caucasus Mountains.

 The small stone pergola (shown above) was built in 1822, and it originally had two handcrafted wooden harps embedded in its floor.
 As the wind turned the weathercock on the dome, it activated a geared mechanism that touched the strings to create pleasing musical sounds.

-Click on the links below to see article submissions from other visitors, and the comments received.
+Click on the links below to see Aeolian Harp stories shared by other visitors, and the comments they received.

 Richard Wilts 1st Aeolian Harp

 I saw a picture of an Aeolian Harp in an old 1956 handyman book and decided to make one.
 I tried to find 1/8" thick wood that was at least 7" wide but …

 Last spring, I built a simple Aeolian Harp, a basic 3/8-inch pine box with an 1/8-inch plywood top and bottom to fit horizontally across the width of my …